ItsAsbreuk/itsa-gallery/src/gallery-itsachangemodeltemplate/README.md

 the revived models will not be freed: you may want to do this yourself.

-<b>Caution:</b> If you do not need to change templates, then better not use this plugin.
+<b>Caution:</b> If you do not need to change templates, then better NOT use this plugin.
 The plugin will slower rendering of all items,
 because the host needs to check what template to use for every single item.

 NS: <b>itsacmtemplate</b>